 Your options are virtually endless when it comes to choosing a paint color.
 One easy way to choose a color is to go with something that compliments your home’s exterior.
 If you’re unsure about paint color combinations, use the color wheel method: find a color that you like and then pick the corresponding color directly across from it on the wheel.

 Before you get started painting your outdoor furniture, remove the hardware (if possible) from the furniture.
 If you get paint on the hardware, you can remove paint with a hot water bath.

 If you want to paint without making a mess, have all your supplies ready to go before you get started.
 Move any furniture or planters away from the painting area so you don’t get paint on them.
 Cover the area with drop cloths so you don’t get paint on the patio, deck or garage floor.

 Consider the Weather

 If you can, paint in the fall or even during the winter when you’re not using the furniture.
 Paint may dry too fast in the summer heat.
 If you have to paint inside, make sure your workspace is well ventilated.

 Try Something Different

-For a unique look, use painters tape or masking tape to create a design on a tabletop.
+For a unique look, use painter’s tape or masking tape to create a design on a tabletop.
+You can easily create striped or checkered patterns without having to do any intricate painting.
 Choose two or three colors to paint patterns.